 Clarissa Jane (Holloway) Hill

 Clarissa Jane (Holloway) Hill was the daughter of William Holloway.
 Her son, George Littlewood Hill, left a diary of sorts that lists her date of birth as June 18, 1763.
+She was probably born in Virginia.
+There was a large Holloway family living in Caroline County, Virginia at the time.
+Some sources give her place of birth and the place of her marriage to Samuel as England.
+This is probably incorrect.
 Her date of death is clearly April 17, 1847.
 Her tombstone in Smithfield in Henry County, Kentucky says that she was 80 years old at the date of her death that would make her year of birth 1767.
 Clarissa was born in Caroline County, Virginia, according to the bible of her granddaughter, Phoebe Laurinda Hill, daughter of George Littlewood Hill.

 William L. Hill